tlchampion/module2_challenge/README.md

 ## Installation Guide

 If obtained in a zip archive, the contents must first be unzipped.
-All files can be moved to any desired location on your hard drive, being sure to retain the established directory structure.
+All files can be moved and/or unzipped to any desired location on your hard drive, being sure to retain the established directory structure.
 See below for the required directory structure:
 ```
 |-- app.py
 |